Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

     ![Get Logic app callback url](../../media/AMBA-LogicAppCallbackUrl.png)

-  - Change the value of _```ALZArmRoleId```_ to the ARM Role(s) where notifications of the alerts (including Service Health alerts) are sent to.
-Leave the value blank if no ARM Role notification is required.
+  - Change the value of _```ALZArmRoleId```_ to the Azure Resource Manager Role(s) where notifications of the alerts (including Service Health alerts) are sent to.
+Leave the value blank if no Azure Resource Manager Role notification is required.
   - Change the value of _```ALZEventHubResourceId```_ to the Event Hubs to be used as action for the alerts (including Service Health alerts).
 Leave the value blank if no Event Hubs is used.
   - Change the value of _```ALZWebhookServiceUri```_ to the URI(s) to be used as action for the alerts (including Service Health alerts).
 Leave the value blank if no Webhook is used.
   - Change the value of _```ALZFunctionResourceId```_ to the Function resource id to be used as action for the alerts (including Service Health alerts).
 Leave the value blank if no Function is used.